 I received a research fellowship in spring 2019 to work on the open vacuum hardware project.
 I hope to print vacuum hardware (or pre-molds to cast it), helping to democratize vacuum technology industries.

-Dr. Marcia Miller-Rodeberg and I are studying high schools in NW Wisconsin.
+Dr. Marcia Miller-Rodeberg and I are learning about the skills high school graduates possess.
 We hope to improve access to educational opportunities for UW-Stout students interested in STEM disciplines.